Raynos/rest-schema-table/README.md

 SchemaTable is an in memory data structure that defines the interface
     of any network server.

-It's designed to enforce REST semantics so it will restrict you
-    to defining your interface in terms of endpoints that are named as URL patterns and having a set of methods that are named after HTTP verbs.
+It currently encodes arbitrarly named operations which have
+    requests and responses.

+By convention it's recommended that you encode REST semantics
+    by naming your operations as
+    `"{HTTP_METHOD} {HTTP_URL_PATTERN}"`. i.e. your server has
+    a set of operations that are methods on resources.

 The requestSchema and responseSchema are arbitrary.

 ## Installation